autriz/svelte-svg-viewer/README.md

 # Props

-Almost all props have controllable and uncontrollable (i.e. default) versions, where controllable use stores and uncontrollable use raw values:
+Almost all props can take writable stores or raw values, which makes them controllable or uncontrollable:

 ```svelte
 <script>